-Game Creator comes with the Examples Manager window, which allows a user to install and uninstall examples from all modules.
+Game Creator comes with the Install window, which allows a user to install and uninstall examples and templates from all modules.
 This is something available to all module developers and here you'll learn how to create, step by step, a template for a module called "My Module".

 The installer directory is where the compressed file with the information about it is located.
 This folder is usually found under the custom Module's path but can be anywhere on the project folder.
 It must contain two files: